Corvettefan101/UnduckChrome/README.md

 *   **Toggle New Tab Page:** Easily switch the custom new tab page on or off from the extension's options, giving you full control over your browsing environment.
     <p align="left">
       <img src="https://github.com/user-attachments/assets/e41008dc-0987-4e19-bb74-2abe6393ccfc" alt="Screenshot of UnduckChrome's settings page with new tab toggle">
-*   **Built on Unduck.link:** Inherits the core search logic and speed of Theo Brownlee's original and innovative [unduck.link](https://unduck.link/) service.
+*   **Built on Unduck.link:** Inherits the core search logic and speed of Theo Brownes original and innovative [unduck.link](https://unduck.link/) service.

 ## 🚀 Installation